island-is/island.is/handbook/repository/system-e2e.md

 Each test case (`test`) should test a specific scenario from end-to-end.
 Let’s take the operating licence application as an example.
 To test various routes/cases your test cases might include:

-- Hotel permit with food, but no alchohol
+- Hotel permit with food, but no alcohol
-- Hotel permit with food and alchohol
+- Hotel permit with food and alcohol
-- Bar with only alchohol
+- Bar with only alcohol
-- Home accomodation (airbnb style), no food, no alchohol
+- Home accommodation (AirBnB style), no food, no alcohol

 ## 🧰 Using fixtures